What is SWG?

 How does a Secure Web Gateway work?

-SWG protects against cyber threats
+Can a SWG protect against cyber threats?

 SWG for Hybrid Cloud